 Stadiometer Calibration

 Stadiometers are an essential tool in many medical settings, and it is crucial to maintain and calibrate them regularly to ensure accurate and reliable measurements.
-Here are some reasons why maintaining and calibrating stadiometers is so important:
+Wall mounted stadiometers should be checked for accuracy after installation.
+Most portable stadiometers do not require calibration although it is not a bad idea to confirm accuracy on those as well.

 Accuracy: